Ty Cobb: Early years

-In 1907, Cobb reached first and then stole second, third and home.
-He accomplished the feat four times during his career, still an MLB record as of 2022.
+In a game in 1907, Cobb reached first and then stole second, third and home. a feat he accomplished four times during his career, still an MLB record.
 He finished the 1907 season with a league-leading .350 batting average, 212 hits, 49 steals and 119 runs batted in (RBI).
-At age 20, he was the youngest player to win a batting championship and held this record until 1955, when fellow Detroit Tiger Al Kaline won the batting title while twelve days younger than Cobb had been.
+At age 20, he was the youngest player to win a batting championship and held this record until 1955, when fellow Detroit Tiger Al Kaline won the batting title at twelve days younger than Cobb had been.
 Reflecting on his career in 1930, two years after retiring, he told Grantland Rice, "The biggest thrill I ever got came in a game against the Athletics in 1907 [on September 30]...
 The Athletics had us beaten, with Rube Waddell pitching.
 They were two runs ahead in the 9th inning, when I happened to hit a home run that tied the score.
 This game went 17 innings to a tie, and a few days later, we clinched our first pennant.
 You can understand what it meant for a 20-year-old country boy to hit a home run off the great Rube, in a pennant-winning game with two outs in the ninth."
+In the 1907 World Series, after a suspended tie in Game One, the Tigers were outclassed and swept by the Chicago Cubs, with Cobb battling an anemic .200.